BroadbandForum/usp-test/08-discovery.md

 ### Test Metrics

-1. After the EUT receieves a FQDN via DHCP containing ".local." the EUT uses mDNS to resolve it.
+1. After the EUT receives a FQDN via DHCP containing ".local." the EUT uses mDNS to resolve it.

 ## 8.5 mDNS and Message Transfer Protocols